kevinlondon/kevinlondon.github.io/_posts/2018-06-05-more-code-review-best-practices.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It's hard to apply these tips all at once.
-I recommend the experimenting with one at a time.
-I hope you find these tips useful as you figure out what works for you and your team.
+### Wrapping Up

+That's it!
+I hope you find these practices useful.
+I'll do a post in a few more years if this changes.